-Degrees, Credit Hours, Registration, and Enrollment Requirements of thesis credit is required for the M.A. degree.
-The Ph.D. in Psychology entails a minimum of 94 quarter hours beyond the bachelor's degree.
+Degrees, Credit Hours, Registration, and Enrollment Requirements

+Students receive a Master of Arts degree and a Doctor of Philosophy degree as part of the clinical doctoral program.
+The M.A. degree is not considered terminal, and students are not admitted for the M.A. program only.
+A minimum of 74 quarter hours including 4 quarter hours of thesis credit is required for the M.A. degree.
+The Ph.D. in Psychology entails a minimum of 92 quarter hours beyond the bachelor's degree.
 Degree requirements for the M.A. and Ph.D. are listed in the Appendix and in the DePaul University Course Catalog.
 Requirements are assigned according to the year of program entry.
 If the clinical program changes its requirements after the student enters the program, students are able to request a new requirement term by emailing the graduate coordinator.
+The graduate coordinator also maintains a document that allows each student to track their course progress as they move throughout the program: Course History Checklist and Planning Guide.